 What is the Journal Entry for Aging of Accounts Receivable Method?

 Under the Aging of Accounts Receivable Method, the estimate is updated at the end of each accounting period so it is based on the most recent Accounts Receivable Aging Report.
-Because the balance in Accounts Receivable is changing regularly as new invoices are created and other invoices are paid, the amount in the Allowance for Doubtful Accounts will always be adjusted to change the balance to the desired amount based on the newest information.
+Because the balance in Accounts Receivable is changing regularly as new invoices are created and other invoices are paid, the amount in the Allowance for Doubtful Accounts will always be adjusted, using an adjusting journal entry, to change the balance to the desired amount based on the newest information.
+The following examples show the journal entries when the account has a zero balance, a credit balance, or a debit balance.

 What is the Journal Entry if the Balance in Allowance for Doubtful Accounts is Zero?

-If the balance in the Allowance for Doubtful Accounts is zero, in the case above, the journal entry recorded to bring the account to its desired balance is:
+If the balance in the Allowance for Doubtful Accounts is zero, using the Accounts Receivable Aging Report from above, the journal entry recorded to bring the account to its desired balance is:

 Bad Debts Expense | 4,905 | |